-Congratulations — you are down to the last week of the November to Remember, No Excuses November, 30-day challenge 2016 to do the scaled-down version of the Parkinson’s Recipe for Recovery®.
+Congratulations — you are getting close to the last week of the November to Remember, No Excuses November, 30-day Challenge 2017 to do the scaled-down version of the Parkinson’s Recipe for Recovery®.
 Also, here in the States, we are preparing for Thanksgiving on Thursday.
 For many, it will be a time for seeing relatives and friends.
 There is much for which to be thankful, and I feel we all know this.
 However, a big part of making this Thanksgiving holiday wonderful and memorable, is the addition of one ingredient that you do not eat…compassion…for others and for yourself.

 Thanksgiving is a good time to give thanks and gratitude, but also, it is a good time to revisit kindness and compassion.
 I am re-posting here the critical information from former posts on kindness and compassion:

 Prior to my recovery from Parkinson’s Disease, the only other person I had met who had Parkinson’s was my mother.
 She was one of the kindest, most giving people you ever would have had the pleasure of knowing…kind and giving to others…not herself.
 Over the last few years, I have met with, spoken to, Skyped and FaceTimed with, and exchanged emails with, hundreds of people with Parkinson’s.
 You are some of the kindest and most giving people I have met…kind and giving to others…not yourselves.
 I was the same way.
 Part of this recovery is learning to be kind to yourself.